gvwilson/fiction/iffy/index.md

 or how it had infected the sentries.
 He had just been guessing when he said it was some sort of machine hypnosis.
 No,
-he wouldn't show them what else he had in his toolbox---not yet.
+he wouldn't show them what else he had in his third toolbox—not yet.
 And yes,
 he did realize that made him look like he was hiding something.
 "But that's because I am," he said,